 Class teacher: Mr Sam Miller

-We hope you had a relaxing week off and are ready to get back into the full swing of work.
+We hope you had a very relaxing and enjoyable Easter break and are ready to get back into the full swing of work.

 To view this term's homework grid please click here.

 This term we will be continuing with the children learning two words from the year 5/6 list provided by the government (please click here) and three words that they are spelling incorrectly in their English books.
 If you have any questions about this, please don't hesitate to ask me.

 If your child is struggling with learning their spellings, please click here for a range of strategies to help them learn their spellings.